JeffTheChef976/JeffTheChef.CSS/README.md

-### This is my personal github repository, where I store all of my personal CSS snippets and additions for Discord.
+### This is my personal github repository, where I store all of my personal CSS snippets and additions for my modded Discord client.

 > As of now, there are three seperate css files, <ins>jeffthechef.css</ins>, <ins>acrylic.css</ins>, and <ins>extra.css</ins>